 Transportation Demand Management and sustainability

-The Transportation and Parking Department at PCC has been involved in Transportation Demand Management (TDM) planning and implementation beginning in 1992.
+The Transportation and Parking Services Department at PCC has been involved in Transportation Demand Management (TDM) planning and implementation beginning in 1992.
 TDM encompasses the goals and strategies implemented by a department or organization to change travel behavior.

 The first TDM plan, developed in 1992, created a solid foundation that the department has continued to build on over the last 19 years.
 The most recent transportation study was conducted by Nelson/Nygaard in 2007/2008.
 Both transportation documents are available to download.